do-jonathan4/lfz-m1/exercises/html-anchor-tags/README.md

 Be sure to check out a new branch (**from master**) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. What is an absolute URL?
+1. What is a relative URL?
+1. What other ways can we use an anchor tag?

 ### Exercise
 1. Read about HTML Links in pages 74-80 of _HTML & CSS_ by Duckett.
 1. Review the example web page gif below.